 Stromboidea

-Original description of Aporrhais (Platyoptera) extenta by Conrad, 1855, p.
+Description of Aporrhais (Platyoptera) extenta by Conrad, 1855, p.
 260:

-• "Shell independent of labrum fusiform, with prominent revolving rounded lines and intermediate fine lines, from one to three, and longitudinal microscopic lines; volutions rounded, covered towards the apex with a polished calcareous deposit; labrum within with impressed radiating lines, becoming well marked furrows towards the base."
+- "Shell independent of labrum fusiform, with prominent revolving rounded lines and intermediate fine lines, from one to three, and longitudinal microscopic lines; volutions rounded, covered towards the apex with a polished calcareous deposit; labrum within with impressed radiating lines, becoming well-marked furrows towards the base."

 Locus typicus: Jackson, Hinds County, Mississippi, USA.